Privacy & Cookies Policy

 4. When we contact you or you take part in competitions, surveys or questionnaires about our products and services, we may collect your feedback and contributions.
 This includes direct messages you may send us through social media channels.

-5. We keep a record of your purchases with us (for example, what you bought and when) and how you browse and engage with our websites and apps.
+5. We keep a record of your purchases with us made on our Website (for example, what you bought and when) and how you browse and engage with our Website.
 This helps us decide which products, services and promotions may be relevant for you.
 It also helps us to improve your experience, assist you more efficiently if you have any questions or concerns about your order, and promote certain products, services and offers.
 We will do this for our legitimate interests.

-7. 7.
-We will keep a record of any email correspondence you send us.
+6. We will keep a record of any email correspondence you send us.
 This helps us provide you with better customer service, and to improve the experience of our customers overall.
-Telephone calls made to and from the Ocado Contact Centre will be recorded for quality and monitoring purposes.
+Telephone calls made to us will be recorded for quality and monitoring purposes.

 Special categories of personal data

 We do not intentionally collect or store data that could reveal your racial or ethnic origin, physical or mental health or religious beliefs.
 However, if you choose to provide this information to us (such as in a conversation with us be telephone or in emails) then we will process this information during the course of our record keeping but only for the reasons relevant to our conversation (e.g. if you voluntarily tell us you have a disability meaning we are only to deliver at certain times when someone is in to help you) We will do this for legitimate interests and public interest reasons.